RamezIssac/django-erp-framework/docs/source/usage/quickstart.rst

 Create a postgres database, and assign its details to ``DATABASES`` setting

-4. Run the usual comamnds needed for any django project
+4. Run the usual commands needed for any django project

 .. code-block:: console